predoiua/docker-database-puppet/README.md

 - execute some SQL

 ### Software
-Download the following [software 12.1.0.2](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/database12c-linux-download-1959253.html) from Oracle and Agree to the license
+Download Oracle DB for CentOS 6 64.
 - 12.1.0.2 file 1 & 2 ( linuxamd64_12c_database_1of2.zip )

-Add them to this docker folder

-### Build image (~ 13GB)
+### Build image
+1. Clone git repo.
-docker build -t oracle/database12102 .
+2. docker build -t myora .
+This will create a image called "myora"
+3. start image with ora kits provided as volume
+4. install oracle software. save it as image

 Maybe after the build you should compress it first, see the compress section for more info